grmarxer/Onboarding/Case_Study_3-BIG-IP_HA_Pair.md

 Determine what BIG-IP Image (version and size) to use and why
-   - Explain how to navigate and the contents of https://downloads.f5.com/
+   - Explain how to navigate the contents of https://downloads.f5.com/
    - Review and bookmark the following knowledge articles
        - [K14946: Overview of BIG-IP VE image sizes](https://support.f5.com/csp/article/K14946)
        - [BIG-IP VE Supported Platforms](https://clouddocs.f5.com/cloud/public/v1/matrix.html)